JasonLocklin/ve3mal_website/docs/_onair/2023-06-29-Weechat-IRC.md

 I use [Irssi Notifier](https://irssinotifier.appspot.com/).
 It works great with weechat, despite the name, and seems to be very reliable.
 Don't try to keep any irc client connected on your mobile device, as it's not a battery friendly system -use push instead.

+## Automate things
+Weechat has lots of optional "bars" that display things like the channel list, nick list, buffers like the highlight monitor, and even split windows that can show multiple buffers.
+This obviously works best in big terminals, and rather than have to turn them on and off when I use different sized windows, I have them automatically toggle when the window is resized.
+It's extremely handy and slick.

+This is mentioned in the user guide [here](https://weechat.org/files/doc/stable/weechat_user.en.html#trigger_example_responsive_layout).

 ## Relays

 Weechat has a "relay" system that lets it act like a "buncer" so that other clients can connect to it.